 Blend everything really well using your aforementioned foundation brush, and if you’ve selected the right shade, it should look seamless.
 (If you need more coverage, we’re talking about concealer next…)

 Okay, this one is bad.
 Very, very bad.
 But I will forgive you if you didn’t know better because there are people out there—in fact, I interviewed one on Friday—who are perpetuating this myth.
-(Since she was, er, representing a company that MAKES foundation, I didn’t quite know how to tell her that she had it all wrong.)
+(Since she was, er, representing a company that MAKES foundation, I didn’t have the heart to tell her that she had it in the wrong order.)

-Honestly though—what is the point of applying concealer if you’re just going to blend it all away by putting foundation on top?
-It boggles my mind.
+Honestly though—what’s the point of applying concealer if you’re just going to blend it all away by putting foundation on top?
 So remember: foundation first, then concealer.
 Go in with a brush to dab it (a cream, not liquid) on top only where you need it.
 Then blend!

-7. You’re setting your foundation with tinted powder and a big, fluffy brush.
+Foundation mistake #7: Setting your foundation with tinted powder and a big, fluffy brush

 I wrote about the perils of tinted powder earlier this year, and I’ll still stand by them.
-If you want to “set” your foundation, I strongly, strongly advise that you invest in a translucent powder, which not only works for every single skin tone in existence, but will also prevent that horrendous cakey texture from messing up your otherwise bang-on makeup application.
-Two product recos here.
+If you want to “set” your foundation, I strongly, strongly advise that you invest in a colourless translucent powder, which not only works for every single skin tone in existence, but will also prevent that horrendous cakey texture from messing up your otherwise bang-on makeup application.

 And if you need to touch up during the day, please invest in some handy oil-blotting papers.
 Get the kind that aren’t coated with powder though, or you’re just going to end up back at square one.